• journal prompts for self growth

 And while 26.2 miles isn’t anything to sneeze at, there are people running longer distances that I will likely never reach.

 And that’s okay.
 I didn’t start running because I expected to be the best runner.
-Thank goodness, too, because you know what would’ve happened if I did?
+Thank goodness, too, because I would’ve quit a long time ago if I had.

-I’ll venture out to say that a majority of people who start running (or take up a different type of exercise), don’t ever expect to be the best.
+Most people who start running (or take up a different type of exercise) don’t expect to be the best.
 When I run, I’m not obsessively comparing my time to that person down the road.
 I don’t fret about who’s going faster or farther.
 None of that matters.
 Ever.

 But how many times have I stopped myself from doing something because I knew there were people out there who were better than me?